-First things first.
-If you’re not super clear on who you serve and what your business is, take out a pen and paper and start journaling.
+First things first, I keep track of all my business data with quickbooks enterprise.
+Now if you’re not super clear on who you serve and what your business is, take out a pen and paper and start journaling.
 Who are you trying to reach?
 How do you want to reach them?
 What sorts of problems are they experiencing?
 How can your point of view make it easier for them?

 This blog, for example, provides travel tips and guidebooks specific to women who are traveling the world.
 To do that, we focus on women’s health and safety as our two main pillars — the areas where travel differs between the genders and does a lot of advertisement you can also get if you hire professional services at https://www.businessadvertisingmedia.com/.